 Most of the characters in Naruto that get any screen time usually have suffered through the death of a loved one or some kind of abuse, including Sasuke, Naruto, Sakura, Gaara, Iruka, Kakashi, Sai, Hinata, Neji... you get the point.
 To elaborate: Sasuke has PTSD, among other issues, Naruto hides severe depression, Sakura and Karin have downright abusive relationships with Sasuke (read: they continue to be smitten with him even when he tries to kill them), Kakashi has a serious case of survivor guilt on account of witnessing two suicides and being unable to save his mentor or his best friend, Hinata has an inferiority complex that causes crippling shyness, Gaara had severe depression from his years of persecution at his own father's hands, culminating in failed suicide attempts and then homicidal mania by age twelve (fortunately, he got better), Neji tried to kill his cousin Hinata because he didn't want to be her slave, Sai was trained to be an emotionless killer, including being forced to fight the guy he had come to regard as a brother to the death.
 Let's not even get started on the villains...

 Neon Genesis Evangelion.
+Good God.
 Keeping within the circle of main characters, we have: Shinji, the shy, borderline-depressed protagonist with negligible self-esteem and self-worth and a massive guilt complex; Asuka, a self-hating, abrasive, attention-seeking Jerkass with self-esteem, abandonment and anger-management issues; Rei, an emotionless Extreme Doormat who sees no issue with considering herself expendable; Misato, a Broken Bird who craves love and acceptance but fears more than anything the very commitment that comes with the deeper relationships said desire entails.
 The restof thecast islittle better.
 In fact, Evangelion's cast is sufficiently messed up that the viewer practically needs similar issues of their own to identify with them - and that's not a good thing.
 Those who don't may well find it easier to identify with a cast of Mary Sues.
 This is the terrible thing with mental disorders, it's very hard to imagine what the people suffering from them go through.
 And Evangelion depicts these disorders very accurately.